00destruct0/IPInfoLite/README.md

 - `Country_Flag_Unicode`
 - `Continent`
 - `Continent_Code`
-- `CacheHit` (true/false/null)
+- `CacheHit` *(Boolean)*

-- `ErrorCode` (if failed)
-- `ErrorMessage` (if failed)
-- `ErrorTarget` (if failed)
-- `ErrorTimestamp` (if failed)
-- `ErrorDetails` (if failed)
+## IPInfoLiteBatchParallel
+`Get-IPInfoLiteBatchParallel` has been deprecated as of version 2.0.0.
+With the introduction of the official [IPinfo Batch API](https://ipinfo.io/developers/advanced-usage), performing parallel requests sequentially no longer provides meaningful performance gains.
+Version 1.3.0 of the module will remain available indefinitely for users who have integrated it into existing workflows; however, transitioning to `Get-IPInfoLiteBatch` is strongly recommended to take full advantage of the Batch API’s native performance and efficiency.

 ## Caching

-The IPInfoLite module includes a built-in caching system designed to minimize redundant API calls and improve performance.
+The IPInfoLite module includes a built-in caching system that minimizes redundant API calls and improves performance.
 When an IP address is queried, its geolocation and ASN data are stored in an in-memory cache.
-Subsequent lookups for the same IP within the current session are served directly from the cache, avoiding additional calls to the IPinfo Lite API.
-This not only reduces network overhead but also ensures more responsive performance in batch or repeated queries.
-The cache can be inspected using the `Get-IPInfoLiteCache` function and cleared with `Clear-IPInfoLiteCache` as needed.
+Subsequent lookups for the same IP within the current session are served directly from the cache, reducing API load and improving response time.

+The cache can be managed using the following commands:

+- `Get-IPInfoLiteCache` - Returns current statistics about the query cache.
+- `Clear-IPInfoLiteCache` - Removes all previously cached query results.

  Caching behavior is fully automatic and requires no configuration.

 ## License